(888) 949-6369

 We used most of the characters from the Wizard of Oz book, plus some other Oz books.
 In this scene, there are horses of different colors, Toto, Patchwork Girl, Goose ( from Lost King of Oz book), a lion, a bear from ( ojo in Oz and Lost Princess of Oz), Moose ( Gump from Return to Oz), Tiger ( from Hungry Tiger book), wolf ( from the wizard of oz that witch send to capture main characters before sending flying monkeys), Flying pigs(pegasus from Wishing Horse of Oz), goose from the Lost King of Oz, Elephant from Kabumpo in Oz, etc.

-Dorothy will look over the wall with her friends and we will project houses, people, trees with chin-look leaves, and animals made out of china to 3 walls.
-The fourth wall will be used for the main characters to look over the wall.
-Everything will be with white and blue texture ( see sample)
+Dorothy will look over the wall with her friends, and we will project images of houses, people, trees with leaves, and other objects, all made out of china, onto three walls.
+The fourth wall will serve as a vantage point for the main characters to gaze over the wall.
+The overall design will feature a white and blue texture.

-On the floor, we will project a pool surrounded by tiles with the same china-like texture.
-Inside the pool, there will be china-type fish swimming and maybe mermaids.
+On the floor, we project a pool surrounded by tiles that resemble china.
+Inside the pool, china-like fish and mermaids will swim.

-Next, Wicked Witch will fly over the city and destroy all the china and break most of the characters.
+Next, the Wicked Witch will fly over the city and destroy the china structures, breaking many of the china houses.

 Things to do near Port Canaveral -Visit the Wizard of Oz Museum